near/docs/docs/tokens/token-custody.md

   MathWallet also has a Chrome extension that supports NEAR, see section below.

-  ***Setup Near Account in MathWallet***
+  ***Setup NEAR Account in MathWallet***

 1. Install MathWallet on your phone from [https://mathwallet.org/](https://mathwallet.org/).
-2. Switch to 'Near' chain.
+2. Switch to 'NEAR' chain.
-3. Create/import a Near account.
+3. Create/import a NEAR account.
-4. You will see your Near address to send/receive tokens.
+4. You will see your NEAR address to send/receive tokens.

 ## Option 3: Moonlet Wallet